MeriBouisri/ctf-writeups/JFFI-CTF-2024/README.md

 ## Description

-Writeups for the CTF competition held at the [JFFI 2024](https://jffi.ca).
+Writeups for the CTF competition held at the [JFFI 2024](https://jffi.ca), designed by [Hubert Hackin'](https://hubert.hackin.ca/about/).

 ## Points